conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

-In the :ref:`previous tutorial section<creating_packages_add_dependencies_to_packages>` we
+In the :ref:`previous tutorial section<creating_packages_add_dependencies_to_packages>`, we
-added the `fmt <https://conan.io/center/fmt>`__ requirement to our Conan package to provide color output to our "Hello World" C++ library.
-In this section we make further modifications on the recipe.
+added the `fmt <https://conan.io/center/fmt>`__ requirement to our Conan package to provide colour output to our "Hello World" C++ library.
+In this section, we make further modifications to the recipe.
 We will add a `with_fmt` option to the recipe and depending on the value we will require the `fmt` library or not.
 We will use the `generate()` method to modify the toolchain so that it passes a variable to CMake so that we can conditionally add that library and use `fmt` or not in the source code.